alpersonalwebsite/react/12_full-client-app.md

   /index.js
 ```

-You can see the full example on [basic-react-redux-client-app]
+You can see the full example on examples/[basic-react-redux-client-app]
 Anyway, I will add the main parts of the needed code and files to highlight the layout´s implementation.

 src/index.js